d-bl/MAE-gf/docs/droste.md

 This ground uses the thread diagram of alternating <span class="stch">ct/ctct</span> as pair diagram.

-### Pricking

 ![w2][p-wobble-2]
 ![w0][p-wobble-0]
 <p style="clear: both"></p>

 The pricking on the left is generated with one of the "ground from template" <a href="/inkscape-bobbinlace/Ground-from-Template" target="_blank">tools</a> and a plain text file (<a href="../data/wobble.txt" download>download</a>).
 The changing angle of the rose ground units inspired the name.

 On the right a distorted version that matches a Torchon grid.
 The units of the rose-ground are placed in different directions, indicated with blue arrows.
-These units can be replaced with units of a bias ground.
 The green arrows indicate the working order inherited from the original pair diagram.
+The buttons below replace the unit with the unit shown on the button.

 [![ctc][i-wobble-ctc]][t-wobble-ctc]
 [![lcr][i-wobble-lcr]][t-wobble-lcr]